Why Does My Butternut Squash Soup Taste Bitter? Tips to Fix & Prevent

 2. Enhancing Umami Through Spices or Stock

 A savory, rich flavor may aid in reducing bitterness.
-Utilizing a premium chicken or vegetable broth can give the depth.
-You can also play around using umami-rich spices such as cumin, smoked paprika or turmeric to make an even more distinct flavor composition.
+Utilizing a premium chicken or vegetable broth can give depth.
+You can also play around using umami-rich spices such as cumin, smoked paprika, or turmeric to make an even more distinct flavor composition.

 3. Adding Sweetness for Balance